saulshanabrook/lighting/docs/README.md

 Also there are a  multiple ways of viewing many of the systems, the human readable notation ("US Front") and the actual representation `{position: "up", use: "front"}`.
-I think the human readable should be displayed by default and can be parsed into the actual representation, but the more precise notation should be easily accesible if you hover over or click or something.
+I think the human readable should be displayed by default and can be parsed into the actual representation, but the more precise notation should be easily accessible if you hover over or click or something.

 If you hover over any percentage, or click on it, you should be able to